unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_advancement.md

 `advance/spell <spell>`: Selects a new spell.
 `advance/signature <spell>`: If advance/review indicates that this is needed, set a signature spell.
 `advance/done`: Locks your choices, takes you out of advancement mode, and updates your sheet.
+`advance/reset`: Backs out of advancement and discards all changes.